prometheus-operator/prometheus-operator/Documentation/user-guides/getting-started.md

 ![Prometheus Operator Architecture](images/architecture.png "Prometheus Operator Architecture")

 The Prometheus resource includes a field called `serviceMonitorSelector`, which defines a selection of ServiceMonitors to be used.
+By default and before the version `v0.19.0`, ServiceMonitors must be installed in the same namespace as the Prometheus instance.
+With the Prometheus Operator `v0.19.0` and above, ServiceMonitors can be selected outside the Prometheus namespace via the `serviceMonitorNamespaceSelector` field of the Prometheus resource.

 First, deploy three instances of a simple example application, which listens and exposes metrics on port `8080`.